Armed Forces of the Democratic Republic of the Congo: Zaire (1971–1997)

 The poor performance of Zaire's military during Shaba I gave evidence of chronic weaknesses.
 One problem was that some of the Zairian soldiers in the area had not received pay for extended periods.
 Senior officers often kept the money intended for the soldiers, typifying a generally disreputable and inept senior leadership in the FAZ.
 As a result, many soldiers simply deserted rather than fight.
 Others stayed with their units but were ineffective.
 During the months following the Shaba invasion, Mobutu sought solutions to the military problems that had contributed to the army's dismal performance.
 He implemented sweeping reforms of the command structure, including wholesale firings of high-ranking officers.
 He merged the military general staff with his own presidential staff and appointed himself chief of staff again, in addition to the positions of minister of defence and supreme commander that he already held.
 He also redeployed his forces throughout the country instead of keeping them close to Kinshasa, as had previously been the case.
 The Kamanyola Division, at the time considered the army's best formation, and considered the president's own, was assigned permanently to Shaba.
 In addition to these changes, the army's strength was reduced by 25 percent.
 Also, Zaire's allies provided a large influx of military equipment, and Belgian, French, and American advisers assisted in rebuilding and retraining the force.

 Despite these improvements, a second invasion by the former Katangan gendarmerie, known as Shaba II in May–June 1978, was only dispersed with the dispatch of the French 2nd Foreign Parachute Regiment and a battalion of the Belgian Paracommando Regiment.
 Kamanyola Division units collapsed almost immediately.
 French units fought the Battle of Kolwezi to recapture the town from the FLNC.
-The U.S. provided logistical assistance.
+The U.S. provided extensive airlift and logistical assistance.

 In July 1975, according to the IISS Military Balance, the FAZ included 14 infantry battalions, seven "Guard" battalions, and seven other infantry battalions variously designated as "parachute" (or possibly "commando"; probably the units of the parachute brigade originally formed in 1968).
 There were also an armoured car regiment and a mechanised infantry battalion.
 Organisationally, the army was made up of the parachute division and the seven groupements.
 In addition to these units, a tank battalion was reported to have formed by 1979.

 In January 1979 General de Division Mosambaye Singa Boyenge was named as both military region commander and Region Commissioner for Shaba.

 In 1984, a militarised police force, the Civil Guard, was formed.
 It was eventually commanded by Général d'armée Kpama Baramoto Kata.

 Thomas Turner wrote in the mid-1990s that "[m]ajor acts of violence, such as the killings that followed the "Kasongo uprising" in Bandundu Region in 1978, the killings of diamond miners in Kasai-Oriental Region in 1979, and, more recently, the massacre of students in Lubumbashi in 1990, continued to intimidate the population."